Places to Visit and Learn

 Earth’s resources are important to manage and conserve, and electricity is a resource that should be used wisely.

 In British Columbia more than 90% of BC Hydro’s power is generated from hydroelectricity.
 While it is a clean source of energy with low carbon footprint, hydroelectricity projects affect our watersheds and disrupt river systems that are important salmon habitats.
-Therefore, it is still important to conserve energy to reduce pressure on the grid, which collectively can help minimize the need for future hydroelectric projects.

 The following sections contain energy saving tips that will save you money on your BC Hydro bill and reduce your impact on the environment.
 You may also want to learn more about green sources of energy for your home, such as solar panels, or switching to renewable natural gas to further reduce your impact.